polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 This is a pretty kick ass cool feature, allowing you to create PGP encrypted web services, in addition to cryptographically sign your web service invocations.
 Yet again, the MIME message is serialized directly into the stream, and never loaded into memory, which means you can create humongously large HTTP MIME REST requests, without exhausting your server's memory.
+You can also create your own serialization plugins, using the **[.p5.mime.serialize-to-stream]** event as an example.
 Notice that all plugin serializer having supplied the **[.onrequest]** must have exactly one child node, having the name of the Active Event you wish to use for serializing your request.

 ## Rolling your own serializer in C#